whipplelabs/tinkercell/trunk/README.txt

 10. The "generate" button should be available now.
 Click "generate"
 11. Open Command Prompt and go to the <Tinkercell folder>/trunk/BUILD directory
 12. Type "mingw32-make" (or just "make" if the alias is setup).
+    This will make all the binaries, but the application needs several other supporting files in the same directory as well.
+13. run make package.
+    This will place all the supporting files and binaries in one folder, which will probably be inside some directory starting with BUILD/_CPack*.

 Possible problems: